stjordanis/terra-docs-old/docs/validator-getting-started.md

 Before setting up your validator node, make sure you've already gone through the [Full Node Setup](node-join-network.md) guide.

+> For a detailed step-by-step tutorial on how to set up a validator, check out [Block42's excellent guide](https://medium.com/block42-blockchain-company/how-to-setup-a-terra-luna-validator-node-860d8ea7aea2).
+{note}

 ## What is a Validator?

 Validators are responsible for committing new blocks to the blockchain through voting.
 To make sure validators remain loyal to the network, the Terra Protocol requires a "security deposit" of Luna tokens to be staked while the validators are active.
 A validator's stake is slashed if they become unavailable or sign multiple blocks at the same height.